National Assembly (Bulgaria): Electing a government

 In order to elect a government, the National Assembly must have formed the parliamentary groups and have secured a majority.
 The President of the Republic calls to consultations for electing a government the parliamentary groups.
 Per article 99 of the Constitution, the President gives out the first mandate to the candidate for a Prime Minister of the largest parliamentary group in order to elect a government.
-If after 7-days, the candidate fails to propose a government, the second mandate goes to the PM candidate of the second largest parliamentary group.
+If after 7 days, the candidate fails to propose a government, the second mandate goes to the PM candidate of the second largest parliamentary group.
 If the second mandate fails as well, the President gives out the third and last mandate to the candidate of one of the other parliamentary groups.
-If the mandate is delivered, the President signs it and propose to the National Assembly to elect that government.
+If the mandate is delivered, the President signs it and proposes to the National Assembly to elect that government.
 In order for the government to be elected, there need to be present more than 121 votes "for".

 Ministers may be chosen from among the MPs, or they may be experts outside Parliament.
 All MPs picked to be Cabinet ministers lose their MP status, and the next candidate from the party list of the constituency takes his place.

 Layout

 Old Parliament House

-In 2020-2021, the old Parliament House was only used for special occasions, such as the opening and closing of the legislative session or the inauguration of a new president.
+In 2020 and 2021, the old Parliament House was only used for special occasions, such as the opening and closing of the legislative session or the inauguration of a new president.
 Following the April 2021 parliamentary elections, the legislature returned to the old parliament building.

 The Chamber is made up of 286 seats, all facing the 5-seat speaker's bench in a 26 x 11 arrangement.
 In front of the Speaker, also facing the chamber, is the pulpit, in front of which is the stenographers' desk.

 Parties sit in parliamentary groups, loosely following the rule that the political left sits to the Speaker's left and the political right to his right.
 Generally, the largest parties choose the chamber's left, right or centre wings, with smaller blocks accommodating themselves wherever convenient.
 Individual MPs will sometimes sit entirely outside their block or stand, and, since compulsory electronic registration was implemented, may even vote from any seat in the house.

 To the speaker's right, also facing the chamber, is a section with 17 seats reserved for the Cabinet, any of whom may or may not be present at any time during a parliamentary session.
 Any of them may, however, be called up by Parliament at any time if needed.